-MAE106 can be taken in Year 1 if a student is not required to take MAE103.
+Footnote for Outline 1: MAE106 can be taken in Year 1 if a student is not required to take MAE103.

-One of the following: ECE103 or ECE104.
+Footnote for Outline 2: One of the following: ECE103 or ECE104.

-One of the following: ECE103, ECE104, POE102 or PSE105.
+Footnote for Outline 3: One of the following: ECE103, ECE104, POE102 or PSE105.

-Credits required for the Science core requirement are: 1 credit in Chemistry or Biology, 1 credit Physics and 1 credit in information technology from the following courses: CSE101: Introduction to Algorithms and Computing, CSE260: Introduction to Computer Concepts, BAE220: Introduction to Information Technology, BAE410: Information Systems.
+Footnote for Outline 4: Credits required for the Science core requirement are: 1 credit in Chemistry or Biology, 1 credit Physics and 1 credit in information technology from the following courses: CSE101: Introduction to Algorithms and Computing, CSE260: Introduction to Computer Concepts, BAE220: Introduction to Information Technology, BAE410: Information Systems.

-The English programme credits must be chosen from Group A, Group B, Group C or Group D in accordance with the requirements of the programme.
+Footnote for Outline 5: The English programme credits must be chosen from Group A, Group B, Group C or Group D in accordance with the requirements of the programme.
 The remaining programme credits must be at the 300 or 400 level.

-This course is only a requirement for the English (Honours) programme.
+Footnote for Outline 6: This course is only a requirement for the English (Honours) programme.